-CHI identifies year-to-year changes that are significant in this analysis.
-These changes have statistical significance, meaning that it is relatively certain they are not due to chance alone.
+CHI identifies changes that have statistical significance, meaning that it is relatively certain they are not due to chance alone.
 Small differences may result from random coincidence in who was surveyed rather than indicating a change in Colorado's population as a whole.
 If there is at least a 5 percent chance that a result is coincidental, it is not considered to be significant.
 For example, while the 2015 uninsured rate was 6.7 percent and the 2019 uninsured rate is 6.5 percent, this is not a significant difference, so the rates are described as essentially unchanged.